ayeayemar9/corpus-labeled-with-implicit-aspects/Readme.txt

 This dataset labeled with implicit aspects was automatically constructed by the Weakly Supervised Learning Approach proposed in the following paper(s).

-Aye Aye Mar, Kiyoaki Shirai and Natthawut Kertkeidkachorn.
-Weakly Supervised Learning Approach for Implicit Aspect Extraction.
-Journal of Information, MDPI, 2023.
+Aye Aye Mar, Kiyoaki Shirai, Natthawut Kertkeidkachorn.
+2023.
+“Weakly Supervised Learning Approach for Implicit Aspect Extraction” Information 14, no. 11: 612. https://doi.org/10.3390/info14110612

 Any work that uses the dataset should cite the above-mentioned paper(s).